nobodyn0se/vehicle-log-backend/README.md

 ## Running unit tests

 Run `npm run test` to execute the unit tests.

+## To reset the DB and start afresh

+Run `docker compose down` and delete docker volume data

+Run `docker compose up -d`

+Re-run the express app

 ## Todos
 - Paginate the responses from the API using Cassandra pageState